pirocorp/JS-Back-End/Workshops/REST API/README.md

 - `mongoose` - To communicate with MongoDB, our back end will leverage an object data modeling (ODM) library called [Mongoose](https://mongoosejs.com/).
 While Mongoose is quite easy to use, it’s worth checking out the [documentation](https://mongoosejs.com/docs/guide.html) to learn all of the advanced possibilities it offers for real-world projects.

 - `express-validator` - quite stable, easy to use, and decently documented field validation tool.

+- `dotenv` - An easy way to load variables from `.env` file into our app is to use a library called dotenv.

 ### Modules